BlogOverview

 SMEs are the engine of the German economy.
 In order to maintain this engine, it is crucial that the generational change is successful.
 We support medium-sized companies in organising this change in personnel and the associated cultural change and leading it to success.
 Depending on the size, age and cultural character of the company, the changes associated with the transition can be drastic.
 A great deal of sensitivity is therefore required in order to create acceptance for the upcoming changes among the workforce and, in some cases, with long-standing cooperation partners.
 In this article, I share my experiences and work out how the planned generational change can succeed.

-Generational change in medium-sized companies - Management Consulting | Executive Coaching Munich
+Generational change in medium-sized companies - organisational development | executive coaching

 Management Summary